CamSoper/puppet/README.md

 ## Developing new automations

-1. Add an instance of the Webhooks app to your Hubitat.
-Be sure to include the `automationName` parameter.
-2. Add a class to `Puppet.Automation`.
+1. Add a class to `Puppet.Automation`.
 Name it whatever you want.
 I like ending with `Automation` as a convention, but do whatever you like.
-    * Make it implement `Puppet.Common.Automation.IAutomation`.
+2. Make it implement `Puppet.Common.Automation.IAutomation`.
-    * Give it a constructor that takes a single `Puppet.Common.Services.HomeAutomationPlatform` if you want it to be able to do stuff to other devices on your Hubitat.
+3. Give it a constructor that takes a single `Puppet.Common.Services.HomeAutomationPlatform` if you want it to be able to do stuff to other devices on your Hubitat.
-    * Decorate it with attributes to indicate what events the automation is interested in, like `TriggerDeviceAttribute`.
+4. Decorate it with attributes to indicate what events the automation is interested in, like `TriggerDeviceAttribute`.
-3. Run it.
+5. Run it.
 If your attributes are correct, that automation should get picked up and executed asynchronously.

-## Example Automation
+### Example Automation

 ```csharp
 namespace Puppet.Automation